-A network.yaml file is the base configuration file designed in Hyperledger Bevel for setting up a Hyperledger Besu DLT/Blockchain network.
+A network.yaml file is the base configuration file designed in the Blockchain Automation Framework for setting up a Hyperledger Besu DLT/Blockchain network.
 This file contains all the configurations related to the network that has to be deployed.
 Below shows its structure.